o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 ## Generation of API code

 The CAPIF APIs are generated from the OpenAPI specification provided by 3GPP.
 The `generate.sh` script downloads the specifications from 3GPP, fixes them and then generates the APIs.
 It also generates the mocks needed for unit testing.
+The specifications are downloaded from the following site; https://www.3gpp.org/ftp/Specs/archive/29_series.
+To see the APIs in swagger format, see the following link; https://github.com/jdegre/5GC_APIs/tree/Rel-16#common-api-framework-capif. **NOTE!** The documentation in this link is for release 16 of CAPIF, the downloaded specifications are for release 17.

 To fix the specifications there are three tools:
 - `commoncollector`, collects type definitions from peripheral specifications to keep down the number of dependencies to other specifications.
 The types to collect are listed in the `definitions.txt`file.
+Some fixes are hard coded.
 - `enumfixer`, fixes enumeration definitions so they can be properly generated.
 - `specificationfixer`, fixes flaws in the specifications so they can be properly generated.
 All fixes are hard coded.